-- Coat the sliced onions in oil and season with a pinch of salt.3 tbs canola oil, 1 onion, 1 teaspoon Kosher salt
+- Coat the sliced onions in oil and season with a pinch of salt.3 tbs canola oil, 1 onion, 1 tsp Kosher salt

 - Drizzle the head of garlic with oil, making sure garlic gets into the cloves.3 tbs canola oil, 1 head garlic

 - Add the onion and garlic to an aluminum foil pan and smoke for 35 to 40 minutes, until tender

 - Remove from heat and allow to cool until easy to handle.